adaniel105/gpt-from-scratch/README.md

-Pytorch implementaton of a Generative Pretrained Transformer for text generation
+Language modelling and text generation with n-gram models and a decoder-only Transformer, implemented in Pytorch.